kenjyco/redis-helper/README.md

 Out[6]: 'misc:somedicts:1004'
 ```

-Add some dictionaries at each key name, indexing on one common attribute
+Add some dictionaries at each key name, indexing on one common field

 ```
 In [7]: add_dict(hash_id1, {'color': 'green', 'size': 'large', 'rating': 'good'}, indexfields=['color'], prefix='misc', use_time=True)